 - Current disciplinary research interests

 I am currently working on building a series of Economic Botany Gardens for Furman University.
-This past summer (2011) I started the Fiber/Dye Garden.
+In 2011 I started the Fiber/Dye Garden.
 This garden contains plants used for fiber production (flax and cotton) as well as a number of plants we use for dyeing in BIO-401: Applied Plant Science and BIO-150: Live and Let Dye May Experience.
 I am proposing expansion of the garden to include herbal medicines.

 - Interest in connecting sustainability to research